allanbrunobr/litellm-manager/README.md

-# LiteLLM Key Manager TEST
+# LiteLLM Key Manager TESTDSADSADSA

 A graphical user interface for managing API keys for the LiteLLM proxy.
 This tool allows you to create, list, and revoke API keys for various LLM providers through a simple desktop application.